Businesses are increasingly conducted on a global scale therefore it's important to have an understanding of international business operations

-China, Japan and India's economies are among the world's strongest five, reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
-Understanding international business operations is therefore increasingly important for today's business graduates and that's where postgraduate qualifications in this area come in.
+China, Japan, India and Canada’s economies are among the world's top ten (second, third, fifth and tenth respectively), reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
+This trend is set to continue, with Indonesia, Brazil, Russia and Mexico expected to join the top ten in the not too distant future.

-International business programmes give students an understanding of the different business management practices found all over the world and prepares them for graduate careers abroad or in organisations that are engaged in business on a global scale.
+International business programmes give students an understanding of the different business management practices found all over the world, and prepare them for graduate careers working abroad or in organisations that are engaged in business on a global scale.

 Why choose international business?

-The skills that you develop on a course of this nature are highly sought after by employers and according to Dr Paz Estrella Tolentino, head of the International Business Subject Development Group at Birkbeck, University of London, there exists a buoyant current and future labour market demand for international business postgraduates.
+What's more, the skills that you develop on a course of this nature are highly sought after by employers.
 This demand translates into varied opportunities in a range of settings and job sectors.

 What do courses involve?

 The BSc International Business at the University of Leeds takes three years to complete and requires AAA at A-level for entry.
 Accredited by the Institute of Export & International Trade 'the course has been ranked top in the UK by the Financial Times for nine years running,' says professor Pitelis.

 You'll study compulsory modules such as 'Principles of International Business', 'Global Entrepreneurship', 'Cross-Cultural Management' and 'Transnational Corporations in the World Economy'.

 'Leeds offers one of the best international business courses in the world and benefits from the presence of some of the leading scholars in the subject, and research centres such as the world-famous Centre for International Business at the University of Leeds (CIBUL), founded by Professor Peter Buckley,' adds professor Pitelis.

 Studying for a Masters in international business is becoming increasingly popular and courses are available at a vast number of universities across the UK.